-- Side Kick - This kick is used to strike the opponents heel or edge of the foot.
-It is performed by kicking the leg in a diagonal position to hit the target.
+- Side Kick - The practitioner uses the heel or edge of the foot to strike the opponent.
+They perform the kick in a diagonal position to hit the target.

-- Roundhouse Kick - This roundhouse kick is done by chambering your knee first and then extending your leg after.
-This is an extremely deceptive kick as some can mistaken that the kick will go to the body because the knee is chambered first.
-This is very similar to a question mark kick that is often used in MMA.
+- Roundhouse Kick - Practitioners perform the roundhouse kick by chambering the knee then extending the leg forcefully.
+This is an extremely deceptive kick as some may think that the kick will go to the body because the knee is chambered first.
+MMA fighters use a similar kick called the question mark kick.
 With a karate roundhouse kick, you hit with your forefoot.

 Advanced Karate Kicks

 - Axe Kick – This kick features an upward crescent kick in either an upward or an inward motion.
 The practitioner attacks the opponent in an upward motion.

 - Calf Kick – Practitioners perform this kick like a low roundhouse kick aimed to hit the opponent's calf with the shin.

 - Reverse Roundhouse Kick - Popularly called a spinning back roundhouse, this kick uses the heel as its defense tool to strike the opponent.

 The Karate Front Kick Versus The Muay Thai Teep

 The Karate front kick, the Muay Thai push kick, and the Muay Thai Teep are pretty similar from the untrained eye.
 But if you pay close attention, you can identify some differences.

 - The Karate kick is more of a snap kick, with your knee coming up first, and then you snap your lower leg upward and forward.
 You try to hit with the ball of your feet.
 When you make contact, your leg should pretty much be straight and parallel to the ground.